From visual fatigue to visual excellence

 Business impact:

 Building on this success, Marie and her team are now exploring additional applications of the technology.
-'This journey has shown us that when you combine human expertise with the right technology, you don't just solve problems - you create new possibilities,' she concludes.
+"This journey has shown us that when you combine human expertise with the right technology, you don't just solve problems - you create new possibilities," she concludes.

-Here are some other articles that might interest you:
+Here are other articles that may interest you:

 Let's discuss your quality today.

-Louis and the Scortex team are happy to answer your questions.
+Scortex team is happy to answer your questions.

 Let's discuss your quality today.

-Louis and the Scortex team are happy to answer your questions.
+Scortex team is happy to answer your questions.